 B. Please submit a representative score by the proposed composer.
 A second representative score is permitted, but not required.

 C. Please submit a project budget for the concert at which the commission will be premiered, including all commissioning costs and any other funding already secured.
+Clearly and directly represent the costs for travel, production, and promotion that the award will help support.

 E. Please submit a track listing for the submitted recording that includes title, composer, and timing of each piece.